transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 - Accept the IBM Blockchain Platform license by replacing `<ACCEPT>` with the text `accept`.
 - Replace `<EMAIL>` with the email address that you want to use for the console administrator.
 - Replace `<PASSWORD>` with the password of your choice.
 This password becomes the default password for the console administrator but they are required to change it the first time they log in.
 - Replace `<DOMAIN>` with the name of your cluster domain.
 You can find this value from your OpenShift web console URL.
 Examine the URL for the current page.
-It will be similar to: `https://console-openshift-console.pa-0803-ocp43-0defdaa0c51bd4a2dcb024eab4bf04a1-0000.us-south.containers.appdomain.cloud/k8s/ns/pa0804/clusterserviceversions/ibm-blockchain.v2.5.0/ibp.com~v1alpha2~IBPConsole/~new`.
+It is similar to: `https://console-openshift-console.pa-0803-ocp43-0defdaa0c51bd4a2dcb024eab4bf04a1-0000.us-south.containers.appdomain.cloud/k8s/ns/pa0804/clusterserviceversions/ibm-blockchain.v2.5.0/ibp.com~v1alpha2~IBPConsole/~new`.
 The value of the domain then would be `pa-0803-ocp43-0defdaa0c51bd4a2dcb024eab4bf04a1-0000.us-south.containers.appdomain.cloud`, after you remove `console-openshift-console` and `/k8s/ns/pa0804/clusterserviceversions/ibm-blockchain.v2.5.0/ibp.com~v1alpha2~IBPConsole/~new`.

 You also need to make additional edits to the file depending on your choices in the deployment process.
 For example, if you created a new storage class for your network, provide the storage class that you created to the `class:` field.